Fault-Tolerant Encoding of Logical Qudits in Spin Systems: -error correction code for qutrit, and generalization

 ,with $S=6d-7/2$ and same set of $a_i, b_i$ coefficients in ~Eq.\ref{general_Z_correction_codeword_coefficients}.

 While the designs above account for first-order errors, they can also be extended to second- and higher- order errors.
 This can be achieved by including additional Hilbert space dimensions and modifying the coefficients in the logical qudit definition.
-As a working exmple, logical qutrit encoding that can correct spin operators errors up to second orders can be implemented using a spin S=99/2, as shown below,
+As a working example, logical qutrit encoding that can correct spin-operator errors up to second order can be implemented using a spin $S=99/2$, as shown below,

-Similar to first-order error correction code-word, this design also shares the same coefficients as second-order Z-error code-words ( i.e., Eq.~\ref{qutrit_Z_correction_codeword_second_order}), but with a fivefold increase in Hilbert space dimension and spacing between basis.
-In general, we find that once the distance $2t+1$ Z-error correction code words are specified, code words for all X/Y/Z error corrections with same distance can be directly obtained by increasing all basis indices by a factor of $2t+1$ times in the Z-basis.
+Similar to first-order error correction codeword, this design also shares the same coefficients as second-order Z-error codewords (i.e., Eq.~\ref{qutrit_Z_correction_codeword_second_order}), but with a fivefold increase in Hilbert space dimension and spacing between basis states.
+In general, we find that once the distance $2t+1$ Z-error correction codewords are specified, code words for all X/Y/Z error corrections with the same distance can be directly obtained by increasing all basis indices by a factor of $2t+1$ in the Z-basis.
 (See Appendix~\ref{SI_chapter_B})

-Depending on the quantum platform, an entangled set of spin qudits can also be employed to construct highly coherent logical qudits.
-Here we provide several examples, such as a three-spin-9/2 qudit code word that can encode a fault-tolerant qutrit,
+Depending on the quantum platform, entangled spin qudits can also be employed to construct highly coherent logical qudits.
+Here, we provide several examples, such as a three-spin-9/2 qudit code that can encodes a fault-tolerant qutrit,

-where A, B, and C denote the three qudits, and $\ket{m_I}_{A,B,C}$ corresponds to the entangled state, i.e., $\ket{m_I}_A \otimes \ket{m_I}_B \otimes \ket{m_I}_C$.
-This multi-qudit encoding and decoding pulse sequences can be designed in the same manner as proposed in Ref.~\cite{lim2025designing}.
-The above logical qutrit code words with three $S=9/2$ systems have advantage of being implementable using nuclear spins in solid states platform, which are among the most coherent quantum systems.
+where A, B, and C denote the three qudits, and $\ket{m_I}_{A,B,C}$ corresponds to the entangled product state $\ket{m_I}_A \otimes \ket{m_I}_B \otimes \ket{m_I}_C$.
+The multi-qudit encoding and decoding pulse sequences can be designed in the same manner as proposed in Ref.~\cite{lim2025designing}.
+The above logical qutrit codewords with three $S=9/2$ systems have the advantage of being implementable using nuclear spins in solid-states platforms, which are among the most coherent quantum systems.